Jerry Fodor: Building on Chomsky

+Formalizing thought processes

 The second argument that Fodor provides in favour of representational realism involves the processes of thought.
 This argument touches on the relation between the representational theory of mind and models of its architecture.
 If the sentences of Mentalese require unique processes of elaboration then they require a computational mechanism of a certain type.
 The syntactic notion of mental representations goes hand in hand with the idea that mental processes are calculations which act only on the form of the symbols which they elaborate.
 And this is the computational theory of the mind.
 Consequently, the defence of a model of architecture based on classic artificial intelligence passes inevitably through a defence of the reality of mental representations.

 For Fodor, this formal notion of thought processes also has the advantage of highlighting the parallels between the causal role of symbols and the contents which they express.
 In his view, syntax plays the role of mediation between the causal role of the symbols and their contents.
 The semantic relations between symbols can be "imitated" by their syntactic relations.
 The inferential relations which connect the contents of two symbols can be imitated by the formal syntax rules which regulate the derivation of one symbol from another.

 The nature of content

 From the beginning of the 1980s, Fodor adhered to a causal notion of mental content and of meaning.
 This idea of content contrasts sharply with the inferential role semantics to which he subscribed earlier in his career.
-Fodor criticizes inferential role semantics (IRS) because its commitment to an extreme form of holism excludes the possibility of a true naturalization of the mental.
+Fodor went on to criticize inferential role semantics (IRS) because its commitment to an extreme form of holism excludes the possibility of a true naturalization of the mental.
 But naturalization must include an explanation of content in atomistic and causal terms.

 Anti-holism

-Fodor has made many and varied criticisms of holism.
-He identifies the central problem with all the different notions of holism as the idea that the determining factor in semantic evaluation is the notion of an "epistemic bond".
-Briefly, P is an epistemic bond of Q if the meaning of P is considered by someone to be relevant for the determination of the meaning of Q. Meaning holism strongly depends on this notion.
-The identity of the content of a mental state, under holism, can only be determined by the totality of its epistemic bonds.
-And this makes the realism of mental states an impossibility:If people differ in an absolutely general way in their estimations of epistemic relevance, and if we follow the holism of meaning and individuate intentional states by way of the totality of their epistemic bonds, the consequence will be that two people (or, for that matter, two temporal sections of the same person) will never be in the same intentional state.
-Therefore, two people can never be subsumed under the same intentional generalizations.
-And, therefore, intentional generalization can never be successful.
-And, therefore again, there is no hope for an intentional psychology.
+Fodor, while following W.V.O.
+Quine's confirmation holism, criticised semantic holism, the idea that every connection of a concept is part of its meaning.
+The identity of the content of a mental state, under semantic holism, can only be determined by the totality of its epistemic bonds.
+Fodor argued that this makes the realism of mental states an impossibility: